ChenMalobani/Hotel-Booking-Cancellation/README.md

 # Hotel-Booking-Cancellation
 Goal : Predict the chances of cancelation using data of costumers from multiple hotels.
-The data is given in a tabular form of 32 columns (20 numerical + 12 objects).
+The data is given in a tabular form of 32 columns (20 numerical + 12 objects), and taken from Kaggle datasets: https://www.kaggle.com/jessemostipak/hotel-booking-demand

 As a first stage the data was seperated to training/validation/test sets.
 To get the optimal model I have investigated the features in the training-set, starting with the numerical features that are most correlated with the target.
 I proceded with encoding the categorical features while monitoring the accuracy with a small subset of features to get an initial estimation of the achievable prediction.